jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

-  (a) to appoint and remove members by shareholder resolution in accordance with the Companies Act 1993; and (b) to review the operations and performance of the company under subpart 3 of Part 3; and (c) to request information from the entity under subpart 3 of Part 3, whether for a review or otherwise; and (d) to participate in the process of setting and monitoring the company's strategic direction and targets under Part 4; and (e) to do other things under this Act or another Act or the company's constitution.
+  (a) to appoint and remove members by shareholder resolution in accordance with the Companies Act 1993; and (b) to review the operations and performance of the company under subpart 3 of Part 3; and (c) to request information from the entity under subpart 3 of Part 3, whether for a review or otherwise; and (d) to participate in the process of setting the company's strategic direction and performance expectations and monitoring the company's performance under Part 4; and
+  (e) to do other things under this Act or another Act or the company's constitution.
 (2) The shareholding Ministers may give directions to the company only if expressly authorised to do so by this Act or another Act.
 (3) This section does not limit another Minister's relationship with the Crown entity company under any other authority.